mmocean/QrFileSharing/README.md

 And this version is very simple, only basic functions provided.

-If you want to know any more details, please send an e-mail to lihaiyangcsu@gmail.com.
+If you want to know any more details, please send an e-mail.
 Of cause, if you want, you'd better read the source code, with nothing hidden.

 Finally You are really welcome to join me.